adamweeks/sdkguestserver/README.md

 * Open `stage4.ejs` file
 * Find the `spark.authorization.requestAccessTokenFromJwt` line of code
   * This is where we login to Webex Teams with the guest token

-This stage does not give our user any information as to what is going on.
-Let's add a status message to display the status of our application:

-* Our developer has left us with ANOTHER `TODO:` comment in the code!
-* Add a line of javascript to indicate that the user can authorize
-  * Hint 1: look for the `if (spark.canAuthorize) {` code
-  * Hint 2: Change the website text by setting this `document.getElementById('status').innerHTML`.

 ### App Work Stage 5 (Using SDK)